St Mary's Church, Lewiston, ca. 1960

 Contributed by Franco-American Collection

 St Mary's (Ste Marie) was the second Franco-American parish in Lewiston.
 The existing SS.
-Peter and Paul Parish (SS Pierre et Paul) was divided in 1907, to take account of the growing French-speaking congregation.
+Peter and Paul Parish (SS Pierre et Paul) was divided in 1907, on account of the growing French-speaking congregation.

 The church continued to serve the French-speaking community of Little Canada until many of Maine's parishes were consolidated and churches closed in response to declining congregation sizes.
 St Mary's closed in 2000, and today houses the Franco-American Heritage Center, a performing arts venue.